-- Direct pressure: You may have a bandage or cast that is too tight.
+- Direct pressure, such as from a bandage or cast that is too tight

-- Surgery: You may have had surgery where your leg was placed above the level of your heart for a long period of time.
+- Surgery that caused your leg to be placed above the level of your heart for a long period of time

 What are the signs and symptoms of compartment syndrome?

-- Pain that usually increases when you stretch or bend an area
+- Pain that increases when you rest the area or stretch or bend the area

 - Swelling, tightness, or hardness of the skin in the area that was injured

 - Pale or shiny skin near your injury

 - Weak muscles in the area, or trouble moving your injured arm or leg